UnwrappedDesign/oxbow/src/content/simple/faq.md

 Since the primary focus is on developing high-quality components in code, we don't allocate resources to creating additional design assets.

 ### What frameworks are supported?
-When the components are developed in code, we use Tailwind CSS and to those components that need JavaScript the components use Alpine.js.
+When the components are developed in code, we use plain Tailwind CSS, no need to configure nothing.

 ---
 **License**